bjornaa/ladim2/doc/source/postprocessing.rst

 ===============

-LADiM comes with a simple python package ``postladim`` that can be used for visualisation and analysis of LADiM output.
+LADiM comes with a simple python package ``postladim`` that can be used for visualization and analysis of LADiM output.
 It is based on the ``xarray`` package http://xarray.pydata.org/en/stable/.